danish981/expense-tracker-app-pinia-ts/README.md

 - husky
 - playwright

-// to look into these things what theese are
+// to look into these things what these are
 // test cases